philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab02_Canvas_App_2.md

    * **IsBlank(Visit.'Actual Start')** - Active Start field does not have any data in it
    * **DisplayMode.Edit, DisplayMode.Disabled** - If the above conditions are met, the button will become editable.
 If not, the button will remain disabled.

-We would like to enable **Check Out** button when the visit record has been located (not blank), record status is active, and the visit has already started, i.e. the actual start value is not blank.
+We would also like to enable **Check Out** button when the visit record has been located (not blank), record status is active, and the visit has already started, i.e. the actual start value is not blank.

-3. Select the Check Out button and click on the **Display Mode** property of the button in the Properties tab
+3. Select the Check Out button and change the **Display Mode** property of the button.

-4. Enter the expression below in the function bar:
+4. Enter the expression below in the function bar as the OnSelect property:
+5.
      ```
      If(!IsBlank(Visit)
      && Visit.Status = 'Status (Visits)'.Active